MarcusAfolabi/alx-system_engineering-devops/0x02-shell_redirections/README.md

 20. Without C, you would live in hiago

 20-hiago: Bash script that removes all letters c and C from input.

+21. esreveR

+21-reverse: Bash script that reverses its input.